Chernobyl: Photography in an Exclusion Zone

 Monument to Those Who Saved the World.

 A little further on, you can find another memorial site.
 It is a monument depicting the entire restricted zone and a park with 94 signs bearing the names of destroyed communities.
-The park also includes the Chornobyl Angel of Death.
+The park also includes the Chernobyl Angel of Death.
 This statue symbolizes the devastation and sadness the accident caused, not only in the surrounding areas, but also around the world.

 Chornobyl, Monument, Chornobyl Angel of Death.

-Chornobyl Angel of Death.
+Chernobyl Angel of Death.

 Russian Woodpecker, or Duga radar